Josh-Piper/joshuapiper.dev/README.md

 [o] - Add skill page like laithharb

+[o] - Make resume in web dev to make it responsive for mobile and desktops.

 [o] - Change splashscreen to blue dots

 [o] - Change pictures to blue themed